-- We have obtained the mathematical model and assessed if it is mathematical correct and if it is consistently applied.
-Also, applied exchange rates have been reviewed. - We have assessed the reasonableness of the calculation by comparing estimated future production rates, revenue and cost levels against historical information in the company's system and we have compared revenue data that is applied in the model against underlying agreements on sample basis. - We have challenged management assessments as to whether the data relating to future taxable income is reasonable and if there are any known changes regarding income from production fees and consumables. - We have also made inquiries to management and board regarding the fairness and sustainability of future production levels and revenues.
+- We have assessed the reasonableness of the calculation by comparing estimated future production rates, revenue and cost levels against historical information in the company's system and we have - Compared revenue data that is applied in the model against underlying agreements on sample basis. - We have challenged management assessments as to whether the data relating to future taxable income is reasonable and if there are any known changes regarding income from production fees and consumables. - We have also made inquiries to management and board regarding the fairness and sustainability of future production levels and revenues.